 Sansome House Cottage at a glance (click on 'details' again for FAQ's)

-- Two bedrooms, one superking bed (American king with new mattresses for 2020), two single beds.
+- Two bedrooms, one superking bed (American king with new mattresses for 2020), two single beds (now without the footboards which are in the photos).
 Sleeps 4.

 - Two bathrooms, one with bath and one with shower.